Every business leverages on two fundamental marketing techniques in their operation: inbound marketing and outbound marketing.

 The content written using inbound marketing methodology is directed at the consumer’s needs.
 From the topic to the tone, every single part of the writing style is composed with the desire of the target audience in mind; there is less focus on the product itself.

-Conversely, content for outbound marketing focuses entirely on the product, such as its features and usages, disregarding consumer’s inputs.
+Conversely, content for outbound marketing focuses entirely on the product or service, such as its features and usages, disregarding consumer’s inputs.

 9. Content shelf life

-Inbound marketing takes a considerable amount of patience and effort to start, but the end result is long term.
-You can generate leads from the same posts with no time limit whatsoever.
+Inbound marketing takes a considerable amount of patience and effort to start, but the end result can be seen in the long-term.
+Content created through inbound have a longer shelf life, especially evergreen content.
+You can generate leads from the same posts with virtually no time limit.

 However, the promotional materials for outbound marketing have a short shelf life.
-For example, adverts can only be displayed for a fixed amount of time before you have to renew the contract.
+For example, adverts can only be displayed for a fixed amount of time before you have to renew the contract, pay a fee, maintain wear and tear, and so on.

 10. Content consumption experience

-In outbound marketing, advertisements disrupt the reader’s learning and content consumption process.
+In outbound marketing, advertisements such as pop-up ads disrupt the reader’s learning and content consumption process.
+If there's too much disruption, it can annoy readers and drive them away.

 11. Long term ROI

-Once an amazing content is published, it will continuously generate traffic leads for the business.
+Once your amazing content is published, it will continuously generate traffic leads for the business.
 Over time, this number will continue to grow.
-Moreover, as happy customers share their experience on social media and through word of mouth, it generates an even greater fan base for the company.
+Moreover, as happy customers share their experience on social media and through word-of-mouth, it generates an even greater fan base for the company.
 Growth for inbound marketing is automatic and exponential.

 Its predecessor however, requires constant attention to obtain leads.
-Relationships with existing clients quickly extinguish after purchase when sales teams forget to carry out a follow up.
+Relationships with existing clients quickly extinguish after purchase, especially when sales teams forget to carry out a follow-up.

 12. User experience

-This factor is absent from outbound marketing which simply thrusts promotional materials upon everyone in the audience, leading to a good portion of people tuning out of the ads.
+This factor is absent from outbound marketing which simply shoves promotional materials upon everyone in the target audience, leading to a good portion of people tuning out of the ads.

 13. Growth and adaptability

-With two-way communication happening between buyer and seller, long term relations and growth on both sides happen seamlessly with inbound marketing.
-Leads are nurtured and cultivated into marketing and sales qualified leads through the whole inbound marketing process.
+With two-way communication happening between buyer and seller, long term relations and growth on both sides can happen seamlessly with inbound marketing.
+Leads are nurtured and cultivated into marketing/sales qualified leads (MQL/SQL) through the whole inbound marketing process.

-Unfortunately, this positive development is absent from outbound marketing techniques; the message broadcasted is set in stone, leaving no room for development.
+Unfortunately, this positive development doesn't usually happen in outbound marketing techniques; the message broadcasted is set in stone, leaving no room for development.

-All things considered, the scales definitely tip in favor of the inbound marketing strategy.
+As for inbound marketing vs outbound marketing, the scales definitely tip in favour of the inbound marketing strategy.
 However, it is important to remember that adopting even the best of strategies requires considerable amounts of thought and preparation beforehand.
+Outbound has its own benefits and can be used to supplement inbound strategy, but a company who employs mainly inbound techniques is more likely to see impactful results in the digital age.

-Will you be adopting the inbound marketing methodology into your business?
+Will you be leveraging the inbound marketing methodology into your business?